Table of contents

 These dried fruits contain a toxic substance that may cause kidney failure in dogs.
 Therefore feeding these toxic foods for dogs can potentially put him at great risk

-Rhubarb contains oxalate, which may effect your dog’s digestive, nervous, and urinary systems.
+Rhubarb contains oxalate, which may affect your dog’s digestive, nervous, and urinary systems.

 Many spices that we use to flavour our food are dangerous for dogs.
 However, one spice that is god for dogs is Tumeric. mixed with coconut oil to make a golden paste it arthritis as any befits including

 Ok, Not something we would think about eating.
-However, Tobacco is potentially a toxic foods for dogs.
+However, Tobacco is a potentially toxic food for dogs.
 If a dog does eat tobacco, they can react even more severely to the nicotine than humans.

 a Japanese Plum a bit like an apricot.
 Umeboshi pits or stones have the same effect on dogs are peach stones.